mayankDhiman/visma-wiki/Home.md

 Welcome to the VisMa wiki!
 This wiki will be divided in 2 section, and will act as both the user guide and the development manual.

+# Current Capabilities

+Currently, VisMa supports:

+* Simplification of expression and equations.
+You can either choose to step by step perform each of the sub-function i.e. addition, subtraction, multiplication and division or choose to simplify the whole expression/equation at once.

+* Finding roots: You can find roots for a quadratic equation.

+* VisMa allows you to use interaction mode, in which you can select a part of your expression/equation and run any of the simplification functions above.

+Coming Soon:

+* Solve for: This feature will allow you to derive the equation for a variable from a given equation. e.g. from x + y = 1, we can get x = 1 - y or y = 1 - x

+* Integration: This feature will allow you to integrate an expression.

+Future Plans:

+* Differentiation: This feature will allow you to differentiate an expression.

+* Graph: This feature will allow you to get an interactive 2D or 3D graph, with equation of line or plane plotted on it, for better visualisation.

 # User Guide

 ## Installation and Running the program